-It’s not all work though!
+It’s not all learning-work though!
 Each day you will have a couple hours for self-care through art, yoga and mindfulness in a group setting, and of course, take advantage of being in one of the most beautiful natural settings in the world.
 Borrow one of our bikes and ride into Mabou along the trans-canada trail or one of our kayaks and explore the Mabou River from The Landing.
 Catch a ride to town, go for a hike or just swing in one of a number of hammocks on site.

 Your experience will include three plant-based, farm-produced and locally sourced meals each day, camping in the beautiful forest and meadow setting of Firefly Meadow (we provide equipment if you don’t have it) access 24-7 to a community building where you can meet with others or get out of the weather, and composting toilets.
 Breakfast and dinner will be cooked over a fire or at our three-season kitchen building and lunch will be at the farm’s main building – “The Table”

 Our first year’s visitors will be building a solar shower building for the meadow, but until then, there is an outdoor shower at the Common House as well.

 Fee for the Work-Away program is $100/week and includes everything you need to stay.
 You will need to arrange travel to and from either Sydney, NS, or Port Hawksbury.
 We are happy to get you to and from either at the beginning and end of your stay.

 If you are seeking a more relaxed or perhaps “cerebral” experience, join us in The Circle.